 We collect unwanted clothes that are given either to “Hope4Havering” for the homeless or to the newly established “Clothes Bank” at Rainham Foodbank.

 There is a green wheelie bin in the church where clothes can be left.

-Our Sunday services are a mix of Family Communion, Parish Communion, Family Parade and an informal Cafe Service.
+Normally, our Sunday services are a mix of Family Communion, Parish Communion, Family Parade and an informal Cafe Service.
 All held at 10.30am.
-We have separate Children's Groups during most Services.
-Enjoy a tea or coffee and a chat after the services.
+We hold separate Children's Groups during most Services.

 Every Sunday @ 8:30am Holy Communion (Informal said service with sermon)